fbpx

 We’ve rounded up some of our favorite New Zealand hikes, but that’s not all…

-Since we were only in the country for 5 weeks, there are a lot of hikes we didn’t get to do (yet!).
-So to do this article justice, we called upon our friend, Alice, who grew up in New Zealand and shares our obsession with hiking.
+To do this article justice, we called upon our friend, Alice, who grew up in New Zealand and shares our obsession with hiking.
 She has graciously offered to share her insider knowledge from years of hiking in her home country.

 Note from our guest author:

-I feel extraordinarily lucky to have grown up in New Zealand, a country with such an abundance of natural beauty and biodiversity.
+“I feel extraordinarily lucky to have grown up in New Zealand, a country with such an abundance of natural beauty and biodiversity.
 As well as for having parents who introduced me to the great outdoors and all the best New Zealand hikes at such a young age.
 I have lots of fond memories of outdoor adventures throughout my childhood spent hiking, camping and generally enjoying nature.
-My mum was hiking while pregnant with me (what a badass!), and I’ve been hiking ever since! -Alice
+My mum was hiking while pregnant with me (what a badass!), and I’ve been hiking ever since!” – Alice

-Types of New Zealand Hikes
+Types of New Zealand hikes we cover in this article

 No matter what type of hike you’re looking for, we’ve got a variety to choose from: